-Creating an e-book isn’t as hard as it sounds.
-You don’t need to compose a query letter, secure a great agent, or cut through miles of a publisher’s red tape before the book is released to the world.
-You can create e-books from the comfort of your office—or couch—with the right tools, information, and help from the experts.
-Here’s how:
+Creating an ebook isn’t as hard as it sounds.
+You don’t need to compose a query letter, secure a literary agent, or cut through miles of a traditional publisher’s red tape before the book is released to the world.
+You can create an ebook from the comfort of your office—or couch—with the right tools, information, and help from the experts.
+Here’s are some ebook formatting tips:

-If your e-book is text-heavy (think fiction and creative non-fiction) your book can be converted to standard EPUB and MOBI for Kindle formats.
-Reflowable e-books are completely fluid and paginated according to the app being used to read it and the reader’s custom settings.
-You can’t do anything fancy like make text flow around images, but in text-heavy e-books this isn’t considered an issue.
-For most e-books, overdoing the formatting and layout will hurt rather than help.
+If your ebook is text-heavy (think fiction and creative non-fiction) your book can be converted to standard EPUB and MOBI for Kindle ebook formats.
+Reflowable ebooks are completely fluid and paginated according to the app being used to read it and the reader’s custom settings.
+You can’t do anything fancy like make text flow around images, but in text-heavy ebooks this isn’t considered an issue.
+For most, overdoing the ebook formatting and layout will hurt rather than help.

 Authors of complex books should know about EPUB3, the latest version of EPUB, based on the latest HTML5 standard.
-EPUB3 is used in fixed-layout books to include video, audio, and interactivity.
-Additions like these can make your e-book stand out.
+EPUB3 is used in fixed-layout ebooks to include video, audio, and interactivity.
+Additions like these can make your ebook stand out.
 Kindle Fire 8 (KF8) doesn’t allow for interactivity and requires you to build your book in HTML and then convert it using KindleGen.

-Working with the right design professional can take the pressure off you and make your e-book shine.
-Professionals are conversant in the latest versions of design programs like Adobe InDesign, and they can code your book so it smoothly translates onto multiple devices.
+Working with the right book design professional can take the pressure off you and make your ebook shine.
+Professionals are conversant in the latest versions of design programs like Adobe InDesign, and they can code your book so that its ebook formatting smoothly translates onto multiple devices.
 Conduct interviews and weigh what each has to offer for the price (get a detailed cost estimate in advance).
 Ask for samples of previous work and compare them to what you’ve been envisioning.
 If they’re the right fit, don’t micromanage.
 Use their expertise to your advantage and let the ideas flow.